-Previous Work: The FY 2022 staff activities are detailed below:
+Previous Work: The FY 2023 staff activities are detailed below:

-- The FY 2021 highway planning assistance contract was closed by issuing the final reimbursement and final report - Prepared and submitted the quarterly reimbursements and status reports for FY 2022. - Staff activities were submitted in timesheet format for review against UPWP tasks and bills coded accordingly. - Staff maintained a monthly meeting schedule to track Federal and State grants currently open and coordinate annual audit proceedings and documentation. - Development of Special PL Funding grant application and faciliatation of contract execution for resulting funding. - Managed RFP development, publication, and selection process for EG Miles Parkway Corridor Study and facilitated contracting process with consultant firm selected.
+- The FY 2022 highway planning assistance contract was closed by issuing the final reimbursement and final report - Prepared and submitted the quarterly reimbursements and status reports for FY 2023. - Staff activities were submitted in timesheet format for review against UPWP tasks and bills coded accordingly. - Staff maintained a monthly meeting schedule to track Federal and State grants currently open and coordinate annual audit proceedings and documentation. - Development of Special PL Funding grant application and facilitation of contract execution for resulting funding. - Managed RFP development, publication, and selection process for discretionary funded planning projects.

-FY 2023 Activities: FY 2023 contract and grant activities are anticipated to be consistent with FY 2023 tasks.
+FY 2024 Activities: FY 2024 contract and grant activities are anticipated to be consistent with FY 2024 tasks.

-Quarterly grant status reports and reimbursements will be prepared and submitted for open contracts.

-- Closeout reports will be prepared and filed for FY 2023 contracts ready for closeout. - Special PL funding applications and approvals will be facilitated for projects identified through the collaborative planning process administered by the MPO.
+- Quarterly grant status reports and reimbursements will be prepared and submitted for open contracts. - Closeout reports will be prepared and filed for FY 2024 contracts ready for closeout. - Special PL funding applications and approvals will be facilitated for projects identified through the collaborative planning process administered by the MPO. - Identify key funding sources and opportunities through new Federal legislation, including IIJA/BIL.